Prokaryotic cytoskeleton: Archaeal actin

-Even closer to the eukaryotic actin system is found in the proposed superphylum of Asgardarchaeota.
+Even closer to the eukaryotic actin system is found in the archaeal kingdom Promethearchaeati.
 They use primitive versions of profilin, gelsolin, and cofilin to regulate the cytoskeleton.

 Unique groups

 Crescentin

 Crescentin (encoded by creS gene) is an analogue of eukaryotic intermediate filaments (IFs).
 Unlike the other analogous relationships discussed here, crescentin has a rather large primary homology with IF proteins in addition to three-dimensional similarity - the sequence of creS has a 25% identity match and 40% similarity to cytokeratin 19 and a 24% identity match and 40% similarity to nuclear lamin A. Furthermore, crescentin filaments are roughly 10 nm in diameter and thus fall within diameter range for eukaryal IFs (8-15 nm).
 Crescentin forms a continuous filament from pole to pole alongside the inner, concave side of the crescent-shaped bacterium Caulobacter crescentus.
 Both MreB and crescentin are necessary for C. crescentus to exist in its characteristic shape; it is believed that MreB molds the cell into a rod shape and crescentin bends this shape into a crescent.